likhitkalla/likhitkalla/README.md

 ### Hi there 👋

-## I'm an Undergrad Student at Amrita University, India
+## I'm an Undergrad at Amrita University, India

 Here are some ideas to get you started: